leoyu037/cheatsheets/software_design_principles.md

 - __R&D is expensive.__ Doing a unique task or using a new technology for the first time is going to take extra time because there are likely a lot of unknown unknowns.
 4x your time estimate as a rule of thumb
+- __Iterating/experimenting quickly is more important than getting it perfect the first time around.__ Many times, the right answer/best solution/best product is discovered rather than foreseen.
+Minimize the cost of experiments, and be able to roll back quickly.
+- __Finish projects and do project retrospectives.__ The worst case scenario is spending 90% of the resources and reaping 0% of the value.
+Reap extra value from each project by learning from what went well and what didn't go well to improve future projects.
 - __Infrastructure migrations are expensive__ because they are usually unique, one-off tasks with complicated edge cases.
 Budget accordingly.
+- __Do not overengineer solutions.__ Solve for the problem at hand.
+Be proactive about updating the solution if requirements change rather than trying to anticipate requirements ahead of time.

 ## Useful References
 - [Code Style](https://medium.com/coding-skills/clean-code-101-meaningful-names-and-functions-bf450456d90c)